teachingworkshops/g05-intro-git-and-github-c03-rauschjatwit/README.md

 By: Enrique Esteve, Joseline Mejia, Lindsey Johnson, and Sam Helinski

 **How to run the game**:
 Download the jar file, then save it to a place of preference.
-You will need to run the jar file with this command in the terminal:java -jar Gamec03.jar (Make sure you're in the right directory)
+You will need to run the jar file with this command in the terminal:java -jar Gamec03.jar (Make sure you're in the right directory).
+The Jar file is located in the releases.

 **About the Game**
 In this immersive text-based adventure game, you embark on a perilous journey from a randomized starting location, aiming to reach a dream destination.
 As a unique character endowed with specific traits and a starting item, you navigate through a world brimming with diverse environments, from urban megacities to enchanted forests and beyond.